Gaussian boson sampling validation via detector binning: Conclusions

 \section{Conclusions}

 In this paper we have studied the problem of validating a Gaussian boson sampler via detector binning.
 In particular, we showed how to compute the binned-count probability distribution for a GBS instance employing PNR detectors, by means of discrete Fourier transform of the related characteristic function.
 We derived an analytical closed formula for the latter and showed that its computation only involves the evaluation of matrix determinants, thus ensuring the computational efficiency of the protocol.
 Our method can accommodate for multiple noise sources, including loss and partial distinguishability.
 This is a crucial requirement to substantiate any claims of quantum advantage, as the presence of noise and imperfections may render the task classically efficiently simulable, thus preventing it from reaching the regime where quantum speedup is achievable.
 Additionally, our method encompasses known validation techniques based on marginal probabilities and correlation functions, and may also be used to compute binned-count probability distributions for classical inputs such as thermal states and squashed states.
 These can then be used to certify that experimental samples are statistically more compatible with the ground truth of GBS, rather then with an efficiently computable probability distribution that only resembles the latter.
 Lastly, we computed Haar averages of the binned-count probability distribution for an ideal GBS task and showed that, at fixed number of detected photons, one obtains a Gaussian profile in the asymptotic limit.
+Given the versatility of the method, we believe that detector binning is a practical and computationally inexpensive way to help substantiate claims of quantum computational advantage in future GBS experiments.